The Best Thermostats That Work With Alexa

 What I Like

-The Emerson Sensi ST55 smart thermostat offers a good selection of popular smart home integrations.
-It not only works with Alexa, but the others in the big three as well as Samsung SmartThings.
-While not offering a fancy color display, it’s clear and functional, with easy to use controls on the face.
+The Sensi Lite smart thermostat from HVAC company Emerson offers a good selection of popular smart home integrations.
+It not only works with Alexa, but Google Assistant and Samsung SmartThings as well.
+While not offering a fancy color display, it’s clear and functional, with easy-to-use controls on the face and a modern sleek design.

 Installation is easy, and similar to the Nest approach where the mounting plate has the clearly labelled wire terminals adjacent to the hole which they pass through from the wall.
-It’s not quite as nicely laid out, but essentially the same in practical terms.
-It’s also a standard sized thermostat, so if you’re replacing an older unit the holes should line up.
+It’s not quite as nicely laid out, but essentially the same in practical terms, and includes a built-in level for adjusting the mounting screws on the fly.
+It’s also a standard sized thermostat, so if you’re replacing an older unit the holes should line up and you won’t have any exposed hole in the wall.

 The temperature sensors in these consumer devices can often have an offset as they’re not well calibrated, and unlike some other models, the Sensi allows you to program an offset of plus or minus 5 degrees to correct it for your room placement.
 This not only allows you to calibrate the sensor for better accuracy, but also gives you the option to deliberately offset it to account for placements where it doesn’t reflect the general temperature of the house.